Rust401/TOEFL_PRACTICE/Speaking/Official8.md

 spend salary for fun
-love traveling   ->  plan 3-4  trips a year but considered buying a house - > get into marrige found nothing from my bank savings-> I found myself in total dispair -> loaned a lot of money from the bank
+love traveling   ->  plan 3-4  trips a year but considered buying a house - > get into marrige found nothing from my bank savings-> I felt myself in total despair -> loaned a lot of money from the bank

 after loan:
 life changed